The Attempted 23andMe Shutdown:

 Much of the problem with the FDA regulating 23andMe stems from the glacial pace of government approvals as compared to the extremely rapid pace of advances in DNA technology (as well as other medical technologies).
 One of the main things that the FDA is demanding is data on accuracy.

 Judging from the past performance of the FDA, any FDA approval would likely be long obsolete before the FDA could ever get around to issuing such an approval.
 FDA approval has always been a long and ponderous process.
 It has historically also been a "one size fits all" process.
 This stands in stark opposition to the new and rapidly advancing field of personalized medicine.
+The FDA finally got around to issuing some limited approvals of the free flow of genetic information in late 2015.
+It is inevitable, though, that such approvals will always be too little and too late.

 In a few years, it is likely that, if any direct-to-consumer personal genome services, are allowed by government agencies to exist, then they will be decoding all of the known SNPs.
 According to the United States National Library of Medicine, there are 62,676,337 SNPs in humans known as of late 2013.
 That number has been growing recently at the rate of about 10 million per year.